-Mark W. Shem is a partner in the San Jose office of Borton Petrini, LLP.
+Mark Shem is a Partner in the San Jose office of Borton Petrini, LLP.
 He received his undergraduate degree in political science and history from the University of California, Davis in 1987, and earned his Juris Doctorate from Temple University School of Law in Philadelphia, Pennsylvania, in 1990.

-Before coming to Borton Petrini, LLP, Mr. Shem’s legal experience included handling insurance defense cases from personal injury, premises liability, landlord-tenant, habitability, toxic tort to skilled nursing home/elder abuse as well as personal injury actions against governmental entities.
+Before coming to Borton Petrini, LLP, Mark’s legal experience included handling insurance defense cases from personal injury, premises liability, landlord-tenant, habitability, toxic tort to skilled nursing home/elder abuse as well as personal injury actions against governmental entities.

-Mr. Shem has tried multiple cases and prevailed recently in summary judgment on three cases involving employment and construction defect issues.
+Mark has tried multiple cases as a San Jose lawyer and prevailed recently in summary judgment on three cases involving employment and construction defect issues.

 He is a member of the Santa Clara County Bar Association and the California State Bar.
 Mark is also admitted to the Ninth Circuit Court of Appeals, the Northern District of California and Eastern District Federal Courts of California.